python/typing/docs/spec/concepts.rst

 :ref:`Any` allows gradually adding static types to a dynamically typed program.
-In a fully dynamically typed program, a static checker assigns the type :ref:`Any` to all expressions, and should emit no errors.
+In a fully dynamically typed program, a static checker assigns the type :ref:`!Any` to all expressions, and should emit no errors.
 Inferring static types or adding type annotations to the program (making the program more statically typed) may result in static type errors, if the program is not correct or if the static types aren't able to fully represent the runtime